AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ### Patrol

-**Objective:** The pancake will wander across the screen as a group with other pancakes, searching for waffles.
+**Objective:** The pancake will flock with other pancakes and wander across the screen, searching for waffles.

 #### Steering Behaviors

-- Flocking: The pancake will flock with other pancakes.
+- Flock: The pancake will use Flocking to stay in a pack with other pancakes.
-- Wander: The pancake will wander around the play area.
+- Wander: The pancake will rove around the play area using the Wander steering behavior.
 - Bounds: The pancake will stay in bounds.
-- Flow field/path following: A stretch goal would be to add path following or flow field following.
 - Obstacles
     - Pancakes will avoid syrup in this state.
 - Seperation